s1r0n/Dr.S/_posts/2025-7-6-lp-theory-of-consciousness.md

 ### 2. **Brain as Prism or Focusing Device**
 - Focuses, narrows, and conditions consciousness for physical interface.
+- Changes in brain = changes in refractive patterns, not changes in Consciousness
 - Current models confuse filtered consciousness for totality.

 <img src="https://esosteric.lightningpath.org/assets/images/prism.jpg" alt="Prism of Consciousness" width=200px  align=center />

-### 3. **“Normal” Consciousness is Diminished**
+### 3. **“Normal” Consciousness is Filtered and Diminished**
+- Changes in brain activity = changes in filtration
-- Secondary consciousness = specialized tool for control and navigation in precarity.
+- Secondary consciousness = highly filtered, specialized tool for control and navigation in precarity.
-- Prioritizes ego, instrumental logic.
+- Not superior, Prioritizes ego, instrumental logic.
 - Suppresses general awareness, emotional access, and connection.

----

 ## IV.
 Toward a Regenerative Model of Consciousness